-W&M anticipates continuing to require face masks and physical distancing, along with other precautions intended to reduce the spread of COVID-19, during the summer months.
+W&M anticipates continuing to require physical distancing along with other precautions intended to reduce the spread of COVID-19, during the summer months.
 With guidance from the Public Health Advisory Team, W&M policies and guidelines will be updated as more information becomes available from the CDC and VDH about mitigation strategies and the status of vaccinations.
 In addition, given that most summer activities will be remote, we will provide limited prevalence testing for those remaining on campus and case management for positive cases.
 We will not offer quarantine and isolation housing; those staff members will have the summer to focus on preparing for the fall.

 Summer Financial Aid

 In most cases, financial aid is intended to cover two semesters.
 For the 2020-2021 academic year, students may apply their aid to any two of the three available semesters (fall, spring and summer) as long as they maintain the enrollment level necessary to be eligible.
 William & Mary intends to award financial aid for two full-time semesters of aid to qualifying undergraduates.
 William & Mary requires students to be enrolled full-time to receive grant aid, except in very limited underload situations approved by the Dean of Students Office, which would be prorated.
 Students considering the use of loans for anything less than a full-time semester should consult with their financial aid counselors.
 To the extent that any student's cost of attendance changes as a result of electing a fully remote curriculum, eligibility for financial aid may be reduced accordingly.

 To protect the health of the William & Mary community, classrooms and learning spaces have been modified at W&M. Students are responsible for cleaning class desk space before and after use.